NICMx/Jool/doc/usr/usr-flags-bib.markdown

 * The name of 6::6 is "potato.mx".
 * 6::6 already spoke to a IPv4 node recently, so the database will not start empty.

+Display the entire database:

 {% highlight bash %}
-$ # Display the entire database.
-$ jool --bib --display
+$ jool_stateful --bib --display
 TCP:
 [Dynamic] 4.4.4.4#1234 - potato.mx#1234
   (Fetched 1 entries.)